-Bhim Pul (Bhim’s Bridge): Bhim Pul is a bridge built from the natural rock on Saraswati River (a tributary to Alaknanda River).
-According to Hindu Mythology when Mahabharata War was over all five Pandavas and Draupadi followed this path to accent to heaven (Swargarohini), Draupadi was not able to cross the river so Bhima lifted a huge rock and created a bridge to pass.
+Bhim Pul is a bridge built from the natural rock on Saraswati River (a tributary to Alaknanda River).
+According to Hindu Mythology when Mahabharata War was overall five Pandavas and Draupadi followed this path to ascent to heaven (Swargarohini), Draupadi was not able to cross the river so Bhima lifted a huge rock and created a bridge to pass.
 Since then it is known as Bhim Pul.
 The Bridge is located opposite to Vays Gufa.

-Vasudhara Fall: Vasudhara Fall is 9Km away from Badrinath and 6Km from Mana Village.
-First three kilometer is a drivable road but rest 6Km is trekking.
+Vasudhara Fall is 9Km away from Badrinath and 6Km from Mana Village.
+First three-kilometer is a drivable road but the rest 6Km is trekking.
 Trekking is difficult and no food or water is available so it is advisable to carry all the necessary items.
-Also, there are not resting point or night stay camp in route to Vasudhara Fall so make sure you return back to Badrinath town on the same day and therefore start your trekking early in the morning.
+Also, there are not resting points or night stay camp en route to Vasudhara Fall so make sure you return back to Badrinath town on the same day and therefore start your trekking early in the morning.

-Tapovan: Tapovan is 15Km drive from Joshimath on route to Badrinath.
-Tapovan is famous for hot spring of water coming out of the mountain.
+Tapovan is 15Km drive from Joshimath on route to Badrinath.
+Tapovan is famous for the hot spring of water coming out of the mountain.
 Visitors are advised not to touch the water as the water coming out of the rock is very hot with fumes coming out of it.
-Water source is just side by road and it’s not a very popular destination.
+The water source is just side by the road and it’s not a very popular destination.
 If you have sufficient time then you should visit this place.